If you need urgent mental health support

 Signs of stress

-There are a common physical warning signs of stress such as:
+Some common physical warning signs of stress are:

 • your heart beating faster